timescale/docs/cloud/migrate-to-cloud/hypershift.md

 ---
-title: Migrate with hypermigrate
+title: Migrate with hypershift
 excerpt: Migrate an existing PostgreSQL database to Timescale Cloud in a single step
 product: cloud
-keywords: [data migration, hypermigrate]
+keywords: [data migration, hypershift]
-tags: [ingest, hypermigrate, postgresql]
+tags: [ingest, hypershift, postgresql]
 ---

-# Migrate with hypermigrate
+# Migrate with hypershift

 Migrate smaller PostgreSQL databases by dumping and restoring the entire database at once.
-Hypermigrate also allows you to enable compression and hypertable creation on the fly.
+Hypershift also allows you to enable compression and hypertable creation on the fly.
 This method works best on databases smaller than 100&nbsp;GB.
 For larger databases, consider
 [migrating your schema and data separately][migrate-separately].